-From the minute @msawall_ opened this up, I wondered where it had been all my life.
+From the minute this was opened, I wondered where it had been all my life.

 Most of it is Sauvignon Blanc (54%), but there’s also 27% Macabeo, 10% Grenache Blanc, 6% Chardonnay, a 3% blend of Marsanne, Roussanne, Grenache Gris, and 3% Malvoisie de Roussillon – all from biodynamically and organically managed bush vines.

 The grapes were hand harvested and whole bunch pressed.
 Fermentation took place with indigenous yeast prior to sitting 18 months on the lees and in oak (39% new, 10% one use, 47% older and 4% tank) – all of which accounts for the rich mouth feel and beautiful body.
 The wine wasn’t fined and only went through light filtration, leaving all the good bits in for full aromas and flavours.

 The nose is tremendous and shows overripe pear, dried apricot, ripe peach, honey, minerals, a toasty butteryness and lots of dried herbs.
-The palate is dry with juicy acidity and lots of dried stone fruit – pear, peach and apricots – honeysuckle, the crunch of dried tarragon and sage, and distinct wax.
+The palate is dry with juicy acidity and dried stone fruit – pear, peach and apricots – honeysuckle, crunchy dried tarragon, sage, and distinct beeswax.

 WSET Very Good plus – 8 years old, complex with some development, amazing length, body and acidity that leaves you wanting that next sip.
-Order this at private wine stores or via the BCLDB.
+Order this at private fine wine stores.